Miks007/Public-projects/README.md

-<h1> My Personal Public Projects </h1>
+# My Personal Public Projects
 Welcome to my GitHub repository!

 This space hosts a variety of personal projects that I have worked on for **skill development** 🚀 and **pure fun** ⭐.
-Below you'll find information about the projects and their purposes.
+Below you'll find information about the most recent projects and their purposes.

+### 1. Hevy Workout App Analytics Dashboard
+● **Description:** This project downloads data from your Hevy workouts, transforms it, and displays it on an analytics dashboard.
+It provides a detailed overview of your workout history and progress, making it easy to inspect your performance and improvements over time.

+● **Purpose:** To create a user-friendly dashboard for tracking and analyzing workout data for better fitness insights.

+● **Status:** In Progress 👨‍💻